Farthingale: French farthingale roll

-French farthingales originated in court circles in France and they first appeared in England during the 1570s.
+French farthingales originated in court circles in France.
+Jeanne d'Albret had a farthingale stiffened with rushes, jonc, in 1571.
+They first appeared in England during the 1570s.
 On 17 March 1577 the English ambassador to Paris, Amyas Paulet, sent a new type of farthingale to Queen Elizabeth I stating that it was "such as is now used by the French Queen and the Queen of Navarre."
 Janet Arnold has stated that this new style was probably a roll that sat on top of the cone-shaped Spanish farthingale.

 Randle Cotgrave, in his Dictionarie of the French and English Tongues (1611), defined the French farthingale as "the kind of roll used by such women as weare no Vardingales."
-Several wardrobe accounts and tailors' bills of the late 16th century give us an idea of what these rolls were made of: they were stuffed with cotton and rags, and stiffened with hoops of whalebone, wire or ropes made of bent reeds.
+Several wardrobe accounts and tailors' bills of the late 16th century give us an idea of what these rolls were made of: they were stuffed with cotton and rags, and stiffened with hoops of whalebone, wire, or ropes made of bent reeds.
 Buckram (stiff canvas) is the most commonly mentioned material.
 Other references describe the rolls being starched.

 Here are a couple of sample references to rolls from Queen Elizabeth I's Wardrobe Accounts (MS Egerton 2806):